Excitonic condensation of strongly correlated electrons: the case of Pr$_{0.5}$Ca$_{0.5}$CoO$_3$

-Apart from a quantitative oversimplification, the model calculations neglect the true multi-orbital character of the Co $3d$ shell and thus neglect possible orbital degeneracy of the EC order parameter.
-The exchange splitting of the Pr$^{4+}$ ground state, perhaps the most intriguing feature of the low temperature PCCO, is also not captured by the simple model.
-To overcome these deficiencies we have performed material specific calculations using the density functional LDA+U method, which amounts to a static mean-field solution at zero temperature.
+In order to test the EC scenario in a more realistic setting and to address the feature \emph{v} we have performed a material specific calculation using LDA+U method.
+It roughly amounts to a $T=0$ static mean-field solution for Hamiltonian including all electronic orbitals, the experimental crystal structure and unrestricted hopping.
+Such calculation can answer the question whether the EC order in PCCO is plausible.
 The ability of the method to capture complex long-range orders was demonstrated by Cricchio {\it et al.}~\cite{cricchio09,cricchio10} on URu$_2$Si$_2$ and LaFeAsO.